carneades/carneades-3/doc/manual/editing.md

 ## Deleting Statements

 To delete a statement from an argument graph, first navigate to the statement, using either the hypertext view of the graph, beginning on the argument graph page, or the argument map.
-In the map view, click on the box containing the statement you want to edit.
+In the map view, click on the box containing the statement you want to delete.

 Either way you will now be viewing the statement page.
 Click of the "Delete" button in the menu bar of the page.
 You will be asked to confirm or cancel the deletion.

 **Warning**: The deletion cannot be undone after it has been confirmed.

-**Warning:** Deleting a statement also deletes all arguments pro or con this statement, i.e. with this statement as the conclusion of the argument.
+Deleting a statement also deletes all arguments pro or con this statement, i.e. with this statement as the conclusion of the argument.
 The statements for the premises of these arguments are not deleted.

 ## Entering New Arguments